megawubs/megawubs.github.io/_posts/2015-03-22-setup-laravel-5-development-environment.md

 {% endhighlight text %}

-When you add more sites to the `sites` list in the Homestead.yaml file, you also need to add it to your `/etc/hosts` file, otherwise Ngnix won't know which site to load based on the requested url.
+When you add more sites to the `sites` list in the Homestead.yaml file, you also need to add it to your `/etc/hosts` file, otherwise Ngnix won't know the site to load based on the requested url.

 ## Laravel CLI

 Because we already installed Composer, this step is going to be a lot quicker.
-First navigate to the folder you want to create the new project in (in this example, it would be `/Users/megawubs/Code/`).
+First navigate to the folder you want to create the new project in (in this example, it would be `/Users/bwubs/Code/`).
 To install the Laravel CLI and create your first Laravel project, you only have to execute two commands in the terminal.

  {% highlight bash %}